WEATHER

 Spring begins in the middle of April as the snow begins to melt and the new growth begins to surface.
 It’s important to know that destinations below about 1,000 - 1,500 m like Okuhida Onsen Village, Norikura Kogen, Shirahone Onsen, and Sawando Onsen are open for business year-round whereas Kamikochi and the mountain huts at higher elevations are only open from Spring to Fall.

-Mountain huts throughout the park begin opening their doors around the end of April as the melting snows allow.
+Mountain huts throughout the park begin opening their doors around the end of April as popularity demands and the melting snows allow.
 The higher peaks, such as Mt.
-Yari, Mt.
+Yarigatake, Mt.
 Hotaka, and Mt.
 Jonendake, are all still completely snow-covered in spring, so crampons, ice axes, and experience are essential.

 SUMMER: JULY-AUGUST